Cultivating Color: Tracking the Elusive History of Autumn & Mountain Sage Warm Pastel Hybrids -- Part II

 It was a risky job that led 19th century Santa Fe trader and amateur botanist Josiah Gregg -- a former Tennessean -- to collect native plants in the wilds of Mexico.

-Although beautiful and long blooming, Gregg's cheerful sages didn't begin gaining popularity until well over a century later and at least a decade after Dufresne also found himself scribbling furiously about plants in Coahuila.
+Although beautiful and long blooming, Gregg's cheerful sages didn't begin gaining popularity until well over a century later and at least a decade after Dufresne also found himself scribbling furiously about plants in the Mexican state of Coahuila.

 Rushing Toward the Swarm

 It was 1990, and Dufresne was on an expedition with a plant collection team assembled by Yucca Do Nursery of Texas.
-This gave him a front row perspective on understanding Autumn Sage, its close relative Mountain Sage ( S. microphylla) and their interaction in creating Jame Sage.
+This gave him a front row perspective on understanding Autumn Sage, its close relative Mountain Sage ( S. microphylla) and their interaction in creating Jame Sage (Salvia x jamensis).

 At the time, John G. Fairey and Carl Schoenfeld shared ownership of Yucca Do and its horticultural introductions, which included some intriguing Autumn/Mountain Sage pastels developed from sages found in Coahuila before the 1990 trip.
 They were: